1mather/vlabench/README_jiarui.md

 > **Note:**
 > Before running the above command, please make sure the policy server has been launched and is listening on `127.0.0.1:8000`.
+> More available tasks can be found in the VLABench/tutorials/evaluation.py